Introduction

 You get boundaries that hold—not because everyone remembered the guidelines, but because the compiler enforces them.
 You get changes that stay local, because modules can't reach into each other's internals.
 You get deployment that stays simple, because it's still one JAR, one process, one thing to monitor at 3am when something goes wrong.

 Not everything in this guide carries equal weight.
-Some things are load-bearing: enforcement through Gradle modules (or Spring Modulith), the API/implementation split, data ownership.
+Some things are load-bearing: enforcement through Gradle modules, the API/implementation split, data isolation.
 Skip these, and the "modular" part of your monolith will erode within months.
-Other things—how you structure folders inside a module, whether you use Cucumber or plain JUnit, what you name your handler classes—are local decisions.
+Other things—how you organize packages inside a module, whether you use Cucumber, what you name your handlers—are local decisions.
 Get them wrong and you have a mess, but it's a contained mess.
 The module boundary limits the blast radius.

-That last point matters more than it might seem.
+That's the real payoff.
 In a traditional monolith, every shortcut becomes everyone's problem.
 In a modular monolith, a messy module is just a messy module.
-You can clean it up later, on your own schedule, without coordinating across teams or risking the whole system.
+Clean it up later, on your own schedule, without coordinating across teams.

 Finally, a cheat sheet as quick reference: